15% discount on remaining stays between now and the 8th March 2024 (2 night stay minimum).

 Note that, with two ground floor bedrooms and bathrooms, plus level access through the utility room’s external door, the cottage should comfortably accommodate up to four guests of limited mobility.

 Complimentary fly-fishing along three private miles of a north Tyne tributary is offered to guests on a first-come, first-served basis, with wild brown trout, sea trout and salmon awaiting.
-You also have access to the estate’s woodland cabin — containing a dining area, wood-burner, basic kitchen, loo and firepit for cooking — for a quirky afternoon or evening of rustic, alfresco dining, plus a renovated bothy once used by workers of a former railway to explore.
+You also have access to the estate’s newly rennovated bothy — containing a dining area, wood-burner, basic kitchen, loo and firepit for cooking — for a quirky afternoon or evening of rustic, alfresco dining, plus a small woodland cabin once used by workers of a former railway to explore.

 There’s much to discover nearby, from ruined Roman forts to Hareshaw Linn waterfall.
 Under a mile away, West Woodburn pairs its pub and village shop with a gallery by painter Mary Ann Rogers.
 Sweethope Lough suits wild swimming or watersports, while Hjem, Northumberland’s first Michelin-starred restaurant, has local-inspired tasting menus.

 Enter into a bright open plan kitchen, dining area and lounge.

 Kitchen area contains an AGA, integrated fridge and freezer, integrated dishwasher, sink with mixer tap, toaster and kettle.
 The kitchen is well stocked with ample storage.
 There is also a peninsula island with breakfast bar seating for 3.

 A large table in the dining area can seat up to 8 guests.

 The sitting room contains a 4-seater and a 2-seater sofa as well as a love seat and foot stool.
 A log burning stove is situated below a pretty marble mantlepiece and a large Smart TV is provided for guest entertainment.
 Double doors in the sitting room provides access outside onto the patio.